Skip to content

 China Customs Protection: The Border Enforcement Layer

 Beyond registration with CNIPA or NCAC, securing your IP at China’s borders is a vital layer of defense against counterfeit goods.
 China Customs implements an IP protection system that allows rights holders to record their registered trademarks, patents, and copyrights with them.
-China IP Registration: A 2026 Comprehensive Guide enables customs authorities to proactively detain and seize infringing goods at the point of import or export.
+China IP Registration: A 2026 Complete Guide enables customs authorities to proactively detain and seize infringing goods at the point of import or export.

 Applying for recordation with China Customs is a proactive step that leverages the government’s border control capabilities.
 Once your IP is recorded, customs officials can identify and detain suspected counterfeit goods based on your registered rights.
 For example, a luxury handbag brand that has registered its trademarks and logos can have shipments of fake handbags intercepted by customs before they enter the domestic market.
 According to Chinese Customs data, in 2026, they seized millions of counterfeit items across various categories, highlighting the effectiveness of this enforcement mechanism.